PipedreamHQ/pipedream/docs-v2/pages/apps/README.md

 # Integrated Apps

-Pipedream has built-in integrations with more than {{$site.themeConfig.PUBLIC_APPS}} apps.
+Pipedream has built-in integrations with more than {process.env.PUBLIC_APPS} apps.
 Since you can [write any code](/code/nodejs/) on Pipedream, and pass API keys or credentials using [environment variables](/environment-variables/), you can connect to virtually any service, so the list is not exhaustive.

 But Pipedream-integrated apps provide a few benefits: